 Same cookbook, different dish.
 This one will use up the rest of last week's zucchini and feature tofu, if I make it to the store to buy some.
 I'm debating making it with chicken stock instead of water, since we have no vegetable broth and I'd rather not make (or buy) any.

-This is a very easy and delicious way to eat up all those mid to late summer squashes that just keep coming from the garden, whether it is your own, a neighbor's, your CSA or even the grocery store.
-All you really need is an onion, some squash and a little crème fraiche or sour cream to dollop on top.
+This is an easy and delicious way to eat up the squash that just keep coming this time of year.
+All you really need are a few summer squash, an onion and a little crème fraiche or sour cream to dollop on top.
 You can use whatever type of broth you happen to have on hand - chicken stock, vegetable stock or just plain water with salt.
-At my house I serve it with really good sourdough bread from the local bakery and our favorite cheese, Cowgirl Creamery's Mt Tam.
-That seems to keep everyone happy at the dinner table.

 Late this summer, my family and I pitched a tent at Eatwell Farm, where most of the produce we eat is grown.
 Farmer Nigel Walker and his partner, Lorraine, had graciously invited us and other CSA members out to the farm for an event called "Do Nothing Weekend".
 We spent our days swimming and canoeing in the pond, drinking lots of house-made soda, counting feral cats and generally lounging around.

 As I've mentioned before, I don't love eggplant.
 But this is their season, so mixed with some good tomatoes, peppers, an onion and whatever zucchini you have cluttering up your counter (or fridge or garden), they're really not so bad.
 Especially when served over saffron rice.
 With lots of butter and salt.
 The rice is my favorite part of this dinner.